Dr Alpha Gebeh

 Biography

-Dr Alpha Gebeh is a Consultant Gynaecologist and Fertility Specialist in the Department of Maternity and Gynaecology, John Hunter Hospital, Newcastle and an academic staff member at the University of Newcastle, Australia.
-He is an accredited subspecialist in Reproductive Medicine (RCOG, UK) with an interest in infertility and gynaecological endoscopy.
-Dr Gebeh was awarded a PhD (Early pregnancy) by the University of Leicester, UK in 2013 and his research interests include clinical studies, infertility, gynaecology and medical education.
+Dr Alpha Gebeh is a Consultant Gynaecologist, Fertility Specialist and Director of Gynaecology at John Hunter Hospital, Newcastle.
+He is a Conjoint Senior Lecturer at the University of Newcastle and an accredited subspecialist in Reproductive Medicine (RCOG, UK).
+Dr Gebeh was awarded a PhD (Early pregnancy) by the University of Leicester, UK in 2013 and his research interests include early pregnancy complications, infertility and gynaecology.

 Dr Gebeh has been involved in undergraduate, postgraduate and healthcare education since 2010.
-He maintains an interest in medical education and evidence-based practice and is a member of the Academy of Medical Educators (AoME), UK.
-Dr Gebeh joined the University of Newcastle in March 2021 and actively supports the Obstetrics and Gynaecology course on the Joint Medical Program.
-In addition, he coordinates the Obstetrics and Gynaecology course at the John Hunter Clinical School.
+He maintains an interest in medical education and evidence-based practice and actively supports the Obstetrics and Gynaecology course on the Joint Medical Program.

 Qualifications

-MBChB (College of Medicine, Univ.
-S/Leone).
-MRCOG, Certificate of Completion of Training (CCT) Obstetrics & Gynaecology and Certificate of Completion of Subspecialist Training (CCST) Reproductive Endocrinology & Infertility (Royal College of Obstetricians & Gynaecologists, UK).
+MBChB (College of Medicine, University of Sierra Leone).
+Certificate of Completion of Training (CCT) Obstetrics & Gynaecology (General Medical Council, UK) FRCOG and Certificate of Subspecialist Accreditation Reproductive Medicine (Royal College of Obstetricians & Gynaecologists, UK).
+PhD (University of Leicester, UK).
 MAcadMEd (Academy of Medical Educators, UK).
 GCertClidEpid (University of Newcastle).
-PhD (University of Leicester, UK).
+FRANZCOG (Royal Australian and New Zealand College of Obstetricians & Gynaecologists).
+AFRACMA (Royal Australasian College of Medical Administrators).

 Keywords